 Federal Financial Aid

-School Code: 00891900
+School Code: 008919

 The Financial Aid office provides information and assists students seeking financial aid.
 Although the major responsibility for financing a college education resides with the student, Nicolet College is able to assist students in meeting their educational expenses.
 Assistance may be in the form of grants, scholarships, loans, employment, or a combination of these.
 Many of the financial aid programs are based upon financial need and student enrollment, determined at census date (which is 14 calendar days after the beginning of the term).
 No changes to awards will be made for additional credits added after the census date.
-Financial need is the difference between: the student's established educational cost of attendance (includes tuition and fees, books and supplies, room and board, transportation and personal expenses), and resources the student and/or family should have available to meet those costs (family contribution).
+Financial need is the difference between: the student's established educational cost of attendance (includes tuition and fees, books and supplies, room and board, transportation and personal expenses), and resources the student and/or family should have available to meet those costs (expected family contribution).

 - Grants are financial aid that does not have to be paid back.
 (Please see R2T4 Policy for exceptions)

 - Work-study enables students to work and earn a paycheck to help pay for school.

 - Loans are borrowed money which must be repaid with interest.

 - Scholarships are similar to grants in that there is no obligation to repay them.
 Scholarships generally are not need based.
 Academic achievement and service are the main criteria.

 Students can apply for federal aid by completing and submitting the Free Application for Federal Student Aid (FAFSA) online.
 By completing the FAFSA, you are applying for all types of aid which include: federal and state grants, student loans and work study.
 Students need to apply each academic year.
 Students should apply as soon after January 1 as possible for the next academic year.
 Students will need to complete the FAFSA using prior year tax returns.